rguides

-In this project, you will build a complete web scraping application that extracts product data from an e-commerce style website.
+In this project, you will build web scrapers that extract structured data from real websites.
 You will learn to navigate multiple pages, handle pagination, respect rate limits, and save your scraped data in a usable format.

 By the end of this guide, you will have a scraper that: